 You will learn about those challenges and how you can contribute to tackling them.

 Free participation upon registration online.
-The registration form will be available soon.
+The registration form is available here.

 Register in advance for this meeting.
 After registering, you will receive a confirmation email containing information about joining the meeting.